trevorsharp/youtube-podcast-feeds/README.md

 # youtube-podcast-feeds

+Create video podcast feeds from YouTube videos

+## Features
-Create video podcast feeds for YouTube channels, users, or playlists
+- Download YouTube videos from channels, users, or playlists
+- Generate RSS feeds that can be added to a podcast app
+- Simple web server for hosting RSS feeds and video files

 ## Setup Using Docker